Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 6. Utsunomiya Gyoza Festival

-Celebrating the delicious Japanese dumplings known as gyoza, the Utsunomiya Gyoza Festival has been running since 1999 and has become famous throughout Japan.
+Celebrating the delicious Japanese dumplings known as gyoza, the Utsunomiya Gyoza Festival has been running since 1999 and has become famous in Japan.
 Held annually in early November and an easy day trip from Tokyo, the festival sees gyoza masters from across the region selling dozens of different varieties of dumplings, fried, steamed, or boiled, for just 100-200 yen a plate.

-Across the two-day festival visitors can also enjoy a variety of live musical performances, comedians, and local cultural performances, but let’s be honest, the dumplings are the main draw!
+Across the two-day festival, visitors can also enjoy a variety of live musical performances, comedians, and local cultural performances, but let’s be honest, the dumplings are the main draw!

-- Where & When: Utsunomiya Castle Park, Hommarucho, Utsunomiya-shi, Tochigi Prefecture, Saturday & Sunday in early November, 10:00 AM to 5:00 PM.
+- Where & When: Utsunomiya Castle Park, Hommarucho, Utsunomiya-shi, Tochigi Prefecture, Saturday & Sunday in early November, 10 AM to 5 PM.

 - Interesting Fact: Gyoza is the Japanese pronunciation of jiaozi, the Chinese word for these horn-shaped dumplings.
 Japanese soldiers returning from China after WWII recreated and adapted this cheap and delicious Chinese dish to suit their tastes.